Ballwizard/lectures/Drills/Dribbling/King of the Hill.md

 ### How to do the King of the Hill drill
 The King of the Hill drill is done with a minimum of two people.

-First, an area needs to be selected for the scope of the drill, take the
+First, an area needs to be selected for the scope of the drill, take the rectangular-shaped area underneath the basket for an example.
+Players stand inside and once the whistle is blown, they immideately

 ### Variants